Combined analysis of the data on cross sections and spin density matrix elements for $K^*\Sigma$ photoproduction reactions: Results and discussion

 Using the parameters from Ref.~\cite{Wang:2018} that were fixed by fitting only the cross-section data, we found that the LEPS spin density matrix element data for $\gamma p \to K^{*0} \Sigma^+$ could not be satisfactorily reproduced, as significant discrepancies between theoretical predictions and the data are evident.
 We therefore treat the cutoff masses for the $s$-channel $N$, $\Delta$, and $\Delta(1905)5/2^+$ contributions--$\Lambda_N$, $\Lambda_\Delta$, and $\Lambda_{\Delta(1905)}$--which were set to a common parameter $\Lambda_s$ in Ref.~\cite{Wang:2018}, as independent free parameters.
 Similarly, we treat the cutoff masses for the $t$-channel $K$ and $\kappa$ exchanges--$\Lambda_K$ and $\Lambda_\kappa$--which were set to a common parameter $\Lambda_{K,\kappa}$ in Ref.~\cite{Wang:2018}, as independent free parameters.
 We then refit all available data, including the newly considered spin density matrix element data for the $K^{*0}\Sigma^+$ reaction channel and the previously considered differential cross-section data for both $K^{*+}\Sigma^0$ and $K^{*0}\Sigma^+$ reaction channels.
 After numerous attempts with various starting values for the fitting parameters, we obtained two sets of parameters that effectively reproduce all available data.
 Both fits perform slightly worse in terms of the differential cross-section data compared to the fit in Ref.~\cite{Wang:2018} (where $\chi^2_{{\rm d}\sigma}/{\rm ND}_{{\rm d}\sigma} = 1.84$), yielding $\chi^2_{{\rm d}\sigma}/{\rm ND}_{{\rm d}\sigma} = 1.97$ and $2.02$, respectively.
 This decrease in fit quality is expected, because only differential cross-section data were considered in Ref.~\cite{Wang:2018}, whereas the addition of spin density matrix element data inevitably lowers the quality of the fit to the differential cross-section data.
+It is worth noting that models I and II have identical resonance content and the same number of free parameters.
+Therefore, statistical criteria such as AIC or BIC reduce effectively to a comparison of $\chi^2$, for which the two models yield very similar values.
+The existence of two solutions with comparable fit quality reflects a physical ambiguity arising from the limited constraints provided by the currently available data.
+Additional experimental data, especially data at higher energies on polarization observables, are needed to resolve this ambiguity.

 In Table~\ref{Table:para}, we present the fitting values of all the adjustable parameters.
 The two fits are named as model I and model II, respectively.
 Here, the uncertainties in the resulting parameters arise from the uncertainties (error bars) associated with the fitted data points.
 For $\gamma p\to K^{*0}\Sigma^+$, the PDG \cite{PDG:2024} value of the partial decay width $\Gamma_{\Sigma^{*+} \to \Sigma^{+} \gamma}$ is used to constrain the electromagnetic couplings $g^{(1)}_{\Sigma^{*+} \Sigma^{+} \gamma}$ and $g^{(2)}_{\Sigma^{*+} \Sigma^{+} \gamma}$, and we treat their ratio $g^{(2)}_{\Sigma^{*+} \Sigma^{+} \gamma}/g^{(1)}_{\Sigma^{*+} \Sigma^{+} \gamma}$ as a fitting parameter in practice.
 For $\gamma p \to K^{*+}\Sigma^0$, as no electromagnetic decay information for $\Sigma^{*0}$ is available, both $g^{(1)}_{\Sigma^{*0} \Sigma^{0} \gamma}$ and $g^{(2)}_{\Sigma^{*0} \Sigma^{0} \gamma}$ are treated as fitting parameters.